mathiasertl/django-xmpp-http-upload/README.md

 ## ChangeLog

+### 0.3 (2015-09-15)

+* Fix Slot-API (ups!).
+* Do not allow any slots where the filename contains a slash.
+Django should handle this, but just to be sure.
+* Return HTTP 413 instead of HTTP 412, as requested by mod_http_upload.

 ### 0.2.1 (2015-09-15)

 * We can no longer use 0.2, because PyPi does not allow reuploading of versions.